bangbangsoftware/footswell/README.md

 * Home or away?
 * The opponent team name.

-Then kick off and record the goals.
-Who scored and when.
-Pause the clock, move players around.
+Then kick off!

+* Record who scored and when,
+* Pause the clock
+* Move players around when paused
+* cross out mistakes
+* Final whistle, download the CVS of the match (without the mistakes)

 ## Installing / Getting started